Digital Transformation in Banking & Financial Services in 2026

 Regulatory Compliance as a Design Input

-The regulatory environment becomes increasingly complex each year, especially around data privacy, AI governance, and operational resilience, with frameworks such as GDPR, PSD2, DORA, and the EU AI Act setting the pace.
-Regulators are insisting on greater transparency in automated models that impact credit and fraud decisions.
-Organizations that adapt quickly tend to select platforms where compliance is integrated from the start: transparent, auditable, and flexible enough to evolve with changing regulation.
+The regulatory load grows every year, especially around data privacy, AI governance, and operational resilience, with GDPR, PSD2, DORA, and the EU AI Act setting the pace.
+Regulators want more transparency in the automated models behind credit and fraud decisions.
+The institutions that keep up tend to pick platforms where compliance is built in from the start, auditable and flexible enough to move as the rules do.

 Where Finance Digital Transformation Programs Stall

-Every organisation pursuing digital transformation in banking and financial services encounters the same obstacles.
-Understanding what causes programs to fail is as important as knowing where to invest.
+Most organizations pursuing digital transformation in banking and financial services hit the same walls.
+Knowing what makes programs fail matters as much as knowing where to spend.

 | Challenge | Why Programs Stall | Proven Approach |